fuzzuf/fuzzuf/docs/algorithms/ijon/algorithm_en.md

 to start IJON.
 The global options available are the same as for AFL.
 For AFL options, see [AFL/algorithm_en.md](/docs/algorithms/afl/algorithm_en.md).

-The local options for IJON that can be used are:
+The local option for IJON is:

 - `--forksrv 0|1`
   - If 1 is specified, then fork server mode is enabled.
 It is enabled by default.